 Keep the Original Packaging: Including UPC, Lot & Date Codes!

 Store ALL dry pet food in their original bags.
 Many manufacturers spend an incredible amount of time and money on the technology of their bags.
 Many packages have zipping mechanisms to close and seal the food bags, keep oxygen out and maintain freshness.
 In addition, if

 an illness or recall occurs, the original packaging and lot identifiers are necessary to trace the food or potential contaminants.

 Proper Pet Food Storage

-If you chose to use storage containers, whether they be plastic or other materials, always keep the food in the original packaging and sealed before placing into a plastic bin.
+If you chose to use storage containers, whether they be plastic or other materials, always keep the food in the original packaging and then place it into the bin.
 This gives you immediate access to lot numbers and dates in case of a recall, or if your pet becomes ill.
-Between each bag always wash the bin with warm, not hot water, a high-quality dishwashing detergent and rinse well.
+Between each bag always wash the bin with warm (not hot) water, a high-quality dishwashing detergent and rinse well.
 Ensure the bin is completely dry before placing any pet food bags in the bin.
 We also have more pet food storage tips here.